This article was originally published in November 2014 and has been updated.

 2. Beef or chicken broth: Provides skin-repairing amino acid glycine.

-3. Potato: Rich in fibre, potassium, vitamin C and is alkalizing.
+3. Potato: Rich in fibre, potassium and vitamin C.

-4. Green onions: Contain histamine-lowering, anti-inflammatory quercetin and rich source of vitamin K, important for healthy skin.
+4. Green onions: Rich source of vitamin K, important for healthy skin.

-5. Buckwheat: Gluten-free and contains quercetin to lower histamine and has strong anti-inflammatory effect
+5. Buckwheat: Gluten-free and has strong anti-inflammatory effect

 6. Rice milk: Low allergy and low in chemicals and considered eczema safe